edu-sharing/php-auth-plugin/Readme.md

 #### 2.1 Rendering / displaying with Edu-Sharing 10.0

 **UPDATE FOR EDU-SHARING 10.0**
-Edusharing 10.0 uses a new Rendering Service which no longer provides a raw html snippet for embedding.
+Edusharing 10.0 uses a new Rendering Service which no longer provides a raw HTML snippet for embedding.
 Instead, it makes use of a web component for displaying the content.

 ##### 2.1.1 Configuring the Edu-Sharing REST base url